aria-tools/ARIA-tools/README.md

 ### Time-series set-up of GUNW Products
 ARIA GUNW-S1/NISAR_L2_GUNW time-series set-up with spatial-temporal contiguous unwrapped interferograms and coherence can be done using the *ariaTSsetup.py* program.

+### Ordering ARIA S1 GUNW Products on demand
+The *ariaOrderASF.py* program supports on-demand ordering of **ARIA Sentinel-1 GUNW** products through the [ASF HyP3 on-demand processing system](https://hyp3-docs.asf.alaska.edu/guides/gunw_product_guide/).
+This tool is for GUNW-S1 products only (not NISAR) and allows users to build and order additional interferometric pairs that are not yet in the ASF archive, using each user's monthly HyP3 credit quota.
+A `~/.netrc` file with NASA Earthdata credentials is required for authentication.

 > [!NOTE]
 > We support extraction of correction layers (e.g. Troposphere, Ionosphere, Solid Earth Tides) as well as geometry information (e.g. incidence angle, look angle, baselines, etc) embeded within the GUNW products